-We will give you a print out or photocopy of the relevant information requested.
+We will give you a print out or photocopy or electronic file of the relevant information requested.
 If you have difficulty in understanding the abbreviations or jargon, ask to have these explained to you

 We will provide the information within 28 calendar days of your application.